isomerpages/nparks-gardening/page-index/hardscapes/_posts/2023-08-30-post-Planter Beds.md

 			<ul>
 				<li>Will eventually decompose into organic material that plants can use</li>
 				<li>Will cause the soil level to drop as decomposition takes place, and will need additional soil for topping up in a few years</li>
-				<li>Untreated woody material may harbour millipede eggs.
+				<li>Untreated woody material may harbour <a href="/page-index/biodiversity/soil-biodiversity/">millipede</a> eggs.
 Take care to choose heat-treated wood, wood chips and wood compost to prevent introducing too many millipedes to your garden.</li>
 			</ul>
 	</ul>
 	<img title="Stones used to line the bottom of planter beds.
 Photo by Jacqueline Chua." src="/images/Horti%20techniques/SoilAmendment_Grit_Jacchua%20(4).jpg">